-For every one piece of your content that you share, you ought to be sharing nine or more pieces from other sources.
+For every piece of your content that you share, you ought to be sharing nine or more pieces from other sources.

-When you share content, make sure that you add the relevant hashtags with the link and comment.
+When you share content, make sure that you add relevant hashtags with the link and comment.
 This will make sure that the content not only gets in front of your current followers, but also to the wider audience that is following that hashtag.
-This is a way of naturally increasing your followers by common interest.
+This is a way of naturally increasing your followers by a common interest.

 Your content will be picked up if you have optimized your updates to contain relevant keywords or hashtags, which then republishes your content to an even wider audience.